 - How relevant is the searched term represented on the page?

-For example, if a user searches for "wine from Romania", it is crucial whether this (or a similar) term appears in the title of the page, in the URL of the page or in the text, and how often
+For example, if a user searches for "wine from Romania", it is crucial whether this (or a similar) term appears in the title of the page, in the URL of the page or in the text, and how often.

 - How important is the respective page for the searched term on the Internet?

 There are also many criteria for this that search engines analyse.
 The most important criterion is how many links from other important pages refer to this page.
-So if a page on the subject of wine and/or Romania that is important from the search engine's point of view links to your page, then from the search engine's point of view your own page is also important for the search term "wine from Romania".
+So if a page on the topic of wine and/or Romania that is important from the search engine's point of view links to your page, then from the search engine's point of view your own page is also important for the search term "wine from Romania".

 All steps in SEO that start here are called external optimisation, as they do not take place on the page itself, but on other pages.

 There is not enough space here in the glossary to go into specific SEO tips for the wine industry.

 Targeting is the magic word for effective online advertising.
 Targeting is about reaching my target group as effectively as possible with as little money as possible.
 In essence, targeting allows you to display (and pay for) an advertisement only when it is seen by a user who is relevant to me.